Replicant (operating system): History

 The Replicant project started in mid-2010 with an effort to consolidate various initiatives attempting to produce a fully free-as-in-freedom Android derivative for the HTC Dream device.
 The original team consisted of Bradley M. Kuhn, Aaron Williamson, Graziano Sorbaioli and Denis ‘GNUtoo’ Carikli.

 The project quickly led to the writing of replacement code for the non-free parts that were required to make HTC Dream functional.
 The first component to be replaced permitted audio to work without a proprietary library.
 Replicant originally provided its own FOSS application repository, which was later replaced by F-Droid.
 In June 2022, Replicant announced they had removed F-Droid.

 The Radio Interface Layer software that handles communication with the modem was replaced by free code, thus making the telephony part usable.
 A library handling GPS was then adapted from free code that was originally written for another phone and permitted HTC Dream to have GPS working with Replicant.

 Early versions of Replicant were based on Android Open Source Project code, while versions 2.2 (April 2011) and later used CyanogenMod as their base in order to make supporting more devices easier.
-In a blog post on February 1, 2017, the Replicant project said that the future versions of Replicant will be based on LineageOS, as the CyanogenMod project was discontinued.
+In a blog post on February 1, 2017, the Replicant project said that future versions of Replicant will be based on LineageOS, as the CyanogenMod project was discontinued.

 As development continued, many members of the original Replicant team retired from the project, making Denis "GNUtoo" Carikli the only remaining member from the original team still actively working on the project.
 In April 2011, Paul Kocialkowski decided to get involved with the project and gradually became the main Replicant developer, after successfully porting it to the Nexus S and Galaxy S devices.

 In 2014, however, Replicant was criticized for lagging behind.
 "While CyanogenMod is up to 4.4.4, Replicant is still stuck on Android 4.2.
 CM runs on just about everything, but Replicant is only supported by a handful of devices ranging from two to four years old.
 Plus, while Replicant aims to replace the proprietary drivers, it doesn't actually have a complete stack of drivers for any device."
 When the smartphone operating systems efforts of others, like Mozilla, failed to gain traction, Replicant continued.

 Replicant is sponsored and supported by the Free Software Foundation, which also hosts Replicant's source code.